Dynamic library files are built by the linker ld from precompiled object modules that can be bound into the executable file after execution begins.

 Performance profiles among programs vary greatly from one to another.
 It is not always possible to determine or estimate in advance the performance improvement (or degradation) between dynamic versus static libraries.
 However, if both forms of a needed library are available to you, it would be worthwhile to evaluate the performance of your program with each.

 Position-independent code (PIC) can be bound to any address in a program without requiring relocation by the link editor.
 Such code is inherently sharable between simultaneous processes.
-Thus, if you are building a dynamic, shared library, you must compile the component routines to be position-independent by using the -xcode compiler option.
+Thus, if you are building a dynamic, shared library, you must compile the component routines to be position-independent (by using compiler options -pic or -PIC).

 When both static and dynamic versions of a library are available, use this option to toggle between preferences on the command line: